What is Security as a Service (SECaaS)?

 • Expert advice

-• Ongoing maintenance and evolution of tech stack
+• Ongoing maintenance and updates to security technologies

-SECaaS providers use the latest technologies and best practices to protect your business from cyber threats.
-This ensures users are up to date with the latest technologies, benefitting the company.
-In the context of threat monitoring, it provides improved visibility for companies as there is a centralised view of user activity across the network and devices.
+SECaaS providers use the latest security technologies and best practices to protect against evolving threats.
+This keeps businesses up-to-date with the newest solutions, improving threat visibility and providing a centralised view of user activity across networks and devices.

-Building upon the benefits of centralisation, SECaaS is easy to use, with everything in one package.
-It is the most cost-effective solution, avoiding the cost of on-premises alternatives.
-The business only pays for what they need, when they need it, and it reduces the need for paying for ad hoc consultancy.
-The 2020 CISO Benchmark Study, identified cost-efficiency as the top reason for outsourcing from a pool of 2,800 IT decision-makers.
+The centralised nature of SECaaS makes it easy to manage, offering a comprehensive package that is cost-effective.
+Businesses only pay for what they need, reducing the need for ad hoc consultancy.
+The 2020 CISO Benchmark Study identified cost-efficiency as the top reason for outsourcing, based on feedback from 2,800 IT decision-makers.

-Is Security as a Service right for my business?
+Is Security as a Service Right for Your Business?

-Get in touch with us today to discuss whether these may be useful to your company and how we at Red Helix can help you implement SECaaS to secure your IT infrastructure.
+Get in touch with us today to discuss how Red Helix can help you implement SECaaS to secure your IT infrastructure and manage your security technologies effectively.